 - Putting yourself and others at risk of physical harm such as driving under the influence

 Not everyone who uses drugs will become addicted, however many people do.
 Addiction cares nothing about sex, race, income, intelligence or wit – it bestows its mark upon any and all, and it’s first come first served.
 For many individuals, the first sign that the downward spiral has begun is when the harms associated with using the drug begin to outweigh any perceived benefits.
 If your regular substance use is beginning to take a toll on your moods, your health, relationships with others, affecting the quality of your work, putting your job at risk or placing you at odds with the law, then professional treatment and support may prove necessary.
 Breaking a drug addiction is difficult, but not impossible, and Gladstones’ drug rehab team can help you finally beat your drug dependence for good.

 We recognise that there are usually many different issues to consider when analysing one person’s addiction.
 Therefore, we design every one of our drug addiction recovery programmes to be assured that the specific needs of each client are addressed and the most effective therapeutic strategies are used.
 Before entering one of our intensive treatment programmes, it may or may not be necessary for the client to undergo a medically supervised drug detox at our clinic.
 Once the client is stabilized, our supportive staff will assess their situation to determine the best course of action to take in the mapping of their intensive recovery programme.
 Throughout their stay with Gladstones, the client will have full access to the wide range of treatments we have available, including medical care, intensive counseling, and complementary therapies which are all designed to get them back to health in the shortest possible time.

 National Institute on Drug Abuse Narcotics Anonymous

-Contact us today to find out how our residential Drug and Substance Addiction Rehab Programme can help you or a loved one to recover.
+Contact us today to find out how our residential Drug and Substance Addiction Rehab Programmes can help you or a loved one to recover from addiction.